EarthObservationSimulator/instrupy/docs/miscellaneous.rst

     FOV/SceneFOV vs FOR illustration for the case of a possible -22.5 deg to 45 deg roll of satellite.

-Representation of sensor FOV/ Scene-FOV with the :class:`instrupy.util.SphericalGeometry` object
+Representation of sensor FOV/ Scene-FOV/ FOR with the :class:`instrupy.util.ViewGeometry` object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-An object of the :code:`SphericalGeometry` class can be used to characterize a spherical geometry (polygon/circle).
+An object of the :code:`ViewGeometry` container class can be used to characterize the FOV/ Scene FOV/ FOR of an instrument.
-The spherical polygon is maintained internally via vector of cone and clock angles.
-This is the same definition as that in the orbitpy->propcov->lib->propcov-cpp CustomSensor C++ class.

-The pointing axis is assumed to be along the z-axis of the sensor frame.
+The :code:`SphericalGeometry` member of the container describes the spherical geometry (spherical polygon/ circle) in the SENSOR_BODY_FIXED frame with the Z-axis as the pointing axis.

 If (:math:`xP`, :math:`yP`, :math:`zP`) is a unit vector describing a point on the unit sphere, then the cone angle for the point is:

 :math:`\pi/2 - \sin^{-1}zP`.